replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/host-preflights.md

 #### Docker

-This check only runs on installs with Docker:
+These checks only run on installs with Docker:

 * Docker is not being installed on EL 8.
 * /var/lib/docker has at least 30GiB total space and is less than 80% full.
 (Warn when less than 10GiB available or when more than 60% full.)